Puppet Show Creations

 - This is a lower el rubric that was created as a basis for the activity listed.
 You can alter the rubric by MAKING A COPY of it in Google Docs.

-- If used with with an older group, this rubric includes more content.
-You can alter the rubric by MAKING A COPY of it in Google Docs and saving to your drive.
+- If used with an older group, this rubric includes more content.
+You can alter the rubric by MAKING A COPY of it in Google Docs and saving it to your drive.

 6a.
 Students choose the appropriate platforms and tools for meeting the desired objectives of their creation or communication.

 6b.
 Students create original works or responsibly repurpose or remix digital resources into new creations.